WilleMahMille/Card-finder/README.md

 ### CardMarket

 This includes a webscraper for automatically gathering listings from the CardMarket website.
-Worth noting that since CardMarket uses Cloudflare's anti-botting system, I wouldn't recommend using this too ofter or for too many cards (around 100 max), since it will be more and more strict with blocking access to the site if it notices bot-like behaviour.
+Worth noting that since CardMarket uses Cloudflare's anti-botting system, I wouldn't recommend using this too often or for too many cards (around 100 max), since it will be more and more strict with blocking access to the site if it notices bot-like behaviour.
 Otherwise, this scraper will scrape both shipping prices to a desired country, try to automatically gather filtered listings, and then use a dynamic programming approach to calculate the cheapest way of buying the desired cards on CardMarket.

 ### DragonsLair

 This includes an automatic requestscraper that will find all cards that are currently tradable in the DragonsLair shops, and match them with cards that you own, to tell you how much you can trade in your cards for (note that you trade in for other cards of that value).
 Useful if you want to trade some of your cards for other cards if you have, for example, a lot of duplicates.